 What is happening in Lebanon?

 Airstrikes have targeted southern Lebanon, the Bekaa Valley and the Beirut-Mount Lebanon region.
-Evacuation orders have been issued for over 100 villages, prompting tens of thousands of families to flee with little warning.
+Evacuation orders have been issued for over 100 villages, prompting nearly 1.3 million people to flee with little warning.
+As of April 15th, more than 2,100 people have been killed and over 6,900 have been injured, according to the Lebanese authorities.

 This latest outbreak of violence marks the most serious deterioration in security conditions since the November 2024 ceasefire agreement, and it is pushing an overwhelmed humanitarian system to the breaking point.